twisted/txacme/README.rst

 .. teaser-begin

-`ACME`_ is Automatic Certificate Management Environment, a protocol that allows a client and certificate authority to automate verification and certificate issuance.
+`ACME`_ is Automatic Certificate Management Environment, a protocol that allows clients and certificate authorities to automate verification and certificate issuance.
 The ACME protocol is used by the free `Let's Encrypt`_ Certificate Authority.